mnentwig/makeheaderspp/README.md

 Whitespace characters are tolerated in typical places but not all legal variants are supported (e.g. around ::).

 ### Notes:
+Note, there is no autogeneration for pure virtual or deleted methods as they don't have a definition.
+By definition :-)

 The tool attempts to be failsafe and rewrites files only when all checks have passed (note: the redundant class name in `MHPP("begin myClass") ...
 MHPP("end myClass")`is one of them).

 However, modifying files in-place is inherently somewhat risky.
 Use e.g. git.